isabelservin/python-mini-games/README.md

 # python-mini-games

-Mini game of Hangman that starts the user off with 7 lives and prompts user to guess a letter until the word has been guessed or their lives have reached 0; which ever comes first.
+Python CLI mini game of Hangman that starts the user off with 7 lives and prompts user to guess a letter until the word has been guessed or their lives have reached 0; which ever comes first.

 ## Getting Started